 If you’re not a fan of cold winters, now’s the time to start planning your snowbird escape.
-If this isn’t in your plans this winter, here’s how you can ensure your RV is safely tucked away for winter storage and in top form come the spring.
+If this isn’t in your plans this winter, here’s how you can ensure your RV is safely tucked away for storage and in top shape come spring.

 - Shut down gas and electricity to the water heater (and be sure the tank is cold before the next process).